Skip to main content

 • The Hybrid Approach

 The best solution is often both.
-Let AI handle the volume — routine questions, appointment booking, after-hours calls — and route complex situations to a real person.
+Let AI handle the volume — routine questions, appointment booking, after-hours contact across every channel — and route complex situations to a real person.

 Syntax Voice is built for this.
-AI answers first, handles what it can, and transfers to your team when the situation needs a human touch.
-Your staff gets full context before the transfer, so the caller never repeats themselves.
+AI answers first on voice, SMS, chat, and email, handles what it can, and transfers to your team when the situation needs a human touch.
+Your staff gets full context before the handoff, so the customer never repeats themselves.

 Cost Comparison